robinlau1981/MarginalLikelihoodEstimator/README.md

 where G denotes the gamma distribution, skN the skew-normal distribution, B the beta distribution, and e the exponential distribution.
 This function was first designed in [4], then adopted in [2][3].

-In the code here, AAIS is used to estimate the marliginal likelihood (i.e., model evidence), which is an integral of the above likelihood function over the parameter space.
-Just run 'main.m' to see the results.
+Just run 'main.m' to see the estimation results.
 You can replace the likelihood function used here with your own one.
-Then run the algorithm to get the corresponding estimation results (You likely need to re-initialize the algorithm according to your problem setting, e.g., by specifying the dimension of your likelihood function, the sample size, the initial proposal function, your annealing schedule).
+Then run 'main.m' to get the corresponding estimation results (you likely need to re-initialize the algorithm according to your problem setting, e.g., by specifying the dimension of your likelihood function, the sample size, the initial proposal function, your annealing schedule).

 If you find this work useful, please kindly cite following papers: